Brown-and-Briganti/bel-docs/docs/Lab Protocols/github-guide.md

 The first text box is the commit message.
 When committing changes, it is important to give it a descriptive message so you can easily figure out what each commit contains.
 You can optionally add a longer description in the second text box to expand on your commit message, though this should also remain relatively short (~1 sentence).

 Finally, you can commit directly into the `main` branch, which will save your files directly to the repository.
-Alternatively, you can create a new branch and generate a pull request. (...)
+Alternatively, you can create a new branch and generate a pull request (see [Using branches to manage your work](#using-branches-to-manage-your-work)).

 #### Using branches to manage your work